datagrad/EDA-of-Bank-Telemarketing-Campaign/Bank-Data.md

 >> Term deposits, also called fixed deposits, are the cash investments made for a specific time period ranging from 1 month to 5 years for predetermined fixed interest rates.
 The fixed interest rates offered for term deposits are higher than the regular interest rates for savings accounts.
 The customers receive the total amount (investment plus the interest) at the end of the maturity period.
 Also, the money can only be withdrawn at the end of the maturity period.
 Withdrawing money before that will result in penalty charges, and the customer will not receive any interest returns.

+> Tools Used: Python Libraries
+>> Pandas: It is a library to deal with dataframes in Python.
+Pandas is an acronym derived from panel data.
+It is solely used for data analysis purposes in Python.
+>> NumPy: This library is used for performing numerical operations on a dataset.